 The flower below is moss phlox (Phlox subulata) at Pink Hill.
 The plant is absolutely adorable.
 I’m a sucker for any plant that assumes a moss-like habit.

-Below is a close-up of some sort of sedge, possibly Pennsylvania sedge (Carex pensylvanica), but I didn’t have any fruit so I can’t be sure (tentative ID courtesy Dr Roger Latham of Continental Conservation).
+Below is a close-up of some sort of sedge, possibly Pennsylvania sedge (Carex pensylvanica), but I didn’t have any fruit so I can’t be sure (tentative ID courtesy Dr Roger Latham of Dr Roger Latham at Continental Conservation).
 But I’m positive it’s adorable, though not mossy in habit.
 Photograph also from Pink Hill barrens.

 More serpentine photographs here.

 Went to Longwood Gardens in Kennett Square yesterday to get my weekly dose of plants.
-Photographs of grapefruit, begonia, forsythia, and daffodils are below, but if you want to see the whole set, visit here.
+Photographs of grapefruit, begonia, forsythia, and daffodils are below.
 The trip, however, was a huge disappointment because the Darwin star orchid (Angraecum sesquipedale) had been freshly eaten by a cockroach.
 If I worked at Longwood Gardens, I’d release chameleons.
 That would fix the problem and would delight the visitors.
 Plus I could say, “Release the chameleons,” over the PA system with a Mr Burns voice.